Introduction

 This is a classification project since the variable to be predicted is binary (cancer or not).

-The goal here is to model the probability of having lung cancer as a function of different patients’ genetic and non-genetic factors.
+The goal here is to model the probability of having lung cancer as a function of patient lifestyle factors, symptoms, and medical conditions.

 2. Data set